JohnTheTripper/moviegoer-prototype/README.md

 ## Data Understanding and Labeling
 ### A Stronger Definition of Medium Close-Ups
 Medium close-ups are the standard cinematography shot of the classicly-shot two-character dialogue scene.
-They are typically a shot of the character from the waist-up, with little-to-no headroom (space between the top of their head and the frame).
+They are typically a shot of the character from the torso-up, with little-to-no headroom (space between the top of their head and the frame).
 The character is framed to the left- or right-of-center; usually a character takes one side (e.g. left-) and the other character's shot is mirrored (e.g. right-).

 ### Data Extraction
 Frames (akin to screenshots) were extracted from 40 films: one frame every 8 seconds.
 This produced 675-900 frames per film, including frames from the beginning vanity logos to the ending credits.
 Each frame file is actually quite small, ranging from 50-80 kB, with an image size around 860x360.
 Though most films fit this cinema standard 2.39:1 ratio, some were wider or narrower.
 Still, no film deviated from this widescreen format enough to warrant resizing image files.